Don't Blow It: 12 Tips to Use Your Snowblower Safely

 Tip: In preparation for the snowy season, consider using flags or poles to mark key parts of your snowblowing area such as the edges of the driveway.
 These will help guide you so you don’t accidentally clear an area that’s rocky or hiding objects that could become projectiles if thrown by the blower.

-4. Remove Debris
+4. Remove debris

 To help avoid damage and injury, remove any objects from your driveway that might get caught in the machine.
 Look for items like sticks and twigs, stones, newspapers and packages.